 What are Map Projections?

-But globes are hard to carry in your backpack and you can only see one side of the globe.
+But globes are hard to carry in your suitcase and you can only see one side of the globe.
 On top of that, it’s hard to measure distances and they’re just not as convenient as paper maps.

 This is why we use map projections on globes and flatten it out in two-dimensions.
 But as you’re about to find out, you can’t represent Earth’s surface in two dimensions without distortion.